edgio-docs/edgio-docs/guides/applications/v7/security/bot_rules.md

         -   **Redirect:** Set the **URL** option to the full URL to which requests will be redirected.

-5. Bot Manager Advanced only.
-Perform the following steps to automatically detect known bots:
+5. Bot Manager Advanced: Perform the following steps to automatically detect known bots:

     1. From the left-hand pane, verify that **Known Bots** is selected.
     2. Select whether to apply an action to all known bots (**Toggle all**), a specific bot, or to 200+ bots (**other**).